 - Security prices will fluctuate.
 The value of your investment may fall over time. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
 This may occur at any point in time, including during the initial offering period. - The issuer of a security may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
 This may reduce the level of distributions the trust pays which could reduce your income and cause the value of your units to fall. - The trust is considered to be concentrated in securities issued by companies in the energy sector.
 Negative developments in this sector, including recent downtrends in oil and gas prices and increases in oil availability, may affect the value of your investment more than would be the case in a more diversified investment.
 General risks of companies in the energy sector include geopolitical events, the impacts of existing and changing government regulations, economic cycles and fuel prices. - The trust may invest in MLPs.
 MLPs are limited partnerships or limited liability companies that are generally taxed as partnerships with interests traded on securities exchanges.
 Most MLPs generally operate in the energy natural resources or real estate sector and are subject to the risks generally applicable to companies in those sectors.
 MLPs are also subject to the risk that authorities could challenge the tax treatment of MLPs for federal income tax purposes which could have a negative impact on the after-tax income available for distribution by the MLPs and/or the value of the trust's investments.
 MLPs may distribute returns of capital to the trust which may result in you receiving a return of capital.
 A return of capital, although not initially taxable to you, will result in a reduction in the basis in your units and subsequently result in higher levels of taxable capital gains in the future.
-In addition, if the non-dividend distribution exceeds your basis in your units, you will have long-term or short-term gain depending upon your holding period. - The trust is not actively managed.
+In addition, if the non-dividend distribution exceeds your basis in your units, you will have long-term or short-term gain depending upon your holding period. - The trust may invest in securities of small and mid-size companies.
+These securities are often more volatile and have lower trading volumes than securities of larger companies.
+Small and mid-size companies may have limited products or financial resources, management inexperience and less publicly available information. - The trust is not actively managed.
 Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.